brokenphilip/OMSI_Errors/README.md

 Function: `TMaterialMan.LoadMaterial`

 Seems to happen when using "Limit all textures (apart from own bus) to 256x256" under the Advanced Graphics options.
 Needs more research.

+Sometimes, when OMSI hangs (during graphics loading?), using a debugger will cause **MM.LM.13** on your currently driven bus.
+Needs more research.

 ## P.KNNC.KM
 Function: `TRVList_KillMarked` (from `TProgMan.KillNotNeededCars`)